Grizak/JABOUU/README.md

 # JABOUU

-Stands for Just A Bunch Of Usefull Utilities
+Stands for Just A Bunch Of Useful Utilities